-3. Debenture Trustees (DTs) to the proposed or past issues of the rated entity - The analystshall share with and obtain from the debenture trustees information as contained in SEBIcircular No. CIR/MIRSD/3/2013 dated March 15, 2013.
+3. Debenture Trustees (DTs) to the proposed or past issues of the rated entity - The analyst shall share with and obtain from the debenture trustees information as contained in the Updated Operational Circular for Credit Rating Agencies dated February 3, 2023.